BryanTieu/KP/README.md

 # KP
 # KP This is a Program to generate Legendary insights and kill proof for GW2 used to prove your participation upon completion of a raid boss to be accepted into a public raid squad.

+V1.1:
+You can access the program here here... https://bryantieu.github.io/KP/